-In the ‘land of the long White Cloud’, New Zealand’s most active marine volcanic, is hard to beat.
+In the ‘land of the long White Cloud’, New Zealand’s most active marine volcanic, is pretty hard to beat.
 White Island is located in the North Island offshore from Whakatane in the Bay of Plenty.
 There are 2 ways of getting there.
 One is by an 80-min boat ride one-way from Whakatane.
-The other is by helicopter only a 35 min fly from Rotorua.
+The other is by helicopter and this is only a 35 min fly from Rotorua.
 Today, I chose the latter.
 And I guarantee, you’ll never regret doing a White Island helicopter tour.
 Volcanic Air Safaris have been operating for years and they offer a range of experiences.

 White Island by Helicopter